-We present athe first1 genome-wide analysis of human genomic imprinting based on RNAseq measurements of the parental bias in allele-specific expression in the dorsolateral prefrontal cortex.
+We present a genome-wide analysis of human genomic imprinting based on RNA-seq measurements of parental bias in allele-specific expression in the dorsolateral prefrontal cortex.
 We find that the fraction of imprinted human genes is consistent with lower ($\approx 0.5\%$) as opposed to higher ($\approx 5\%$) estimates in mice.
-Our analysis reveals that age up or downregulates allelic bias of some, but not all, imprinted genes even in adulthoodlater life and that allelic bias depends also on gender and genetic variation.
-Furthermore, we show that allelic bias of some imprinted genes, like UBE3A in the Prader-Willi region, is linked to schizophrenia.
+Our analysis reveals that age up or down-regulates allelic bias of some, but not all, imprinted genes in adulthood and that allelic bias depends also on genetic variation.
 These results support the hypothesized role of imprinted genes in social interactions, which dynamically change in the life course and depend on neuropsychological function.

-1 Introduction2
+1 Introduction

 Genomic imprinting, leading to repression of either the maternal or paternal allele, has reached its highest prevalence in humans and other placental organisms [17].
 In line with this, well-known physiological functions of imprinted genes include embryonic and placental development, body growth, suckling, and maternal behavior [16, 15].
 Genomic imprinting requires the placement of different epigenetic marks, such as DNA methylation, at the respective alleles residing on the chromosomes originating from the mother or father [16].
 Indeed, imprinted genes typically reside in clusters spanning hundreds of kilobases and allele-specific differential epigenetic marks are found near specific genes as well as in shared regulatory elements called imprinting control regions.
 For non-imprinted genes expression is balanced such that the two alleles are roughly equally expressed.
-By contrast, for imprinted genes epigenetic marks lead to substantial, degrees of imbalance in the expression level of the two alleles.
+By contrast, for imprinted genes epigenetic marks lead to substantial degrees of imbalance in the expression level of the two alleles.
 We refer to the degree of expression imbalance as allelic bias; at its maximum expression is completely monoallelic.